Ferguson: The Future in the Present?

 As Tony Blair once argued in defense of the Iraq War, 9/11 ‘changed the calculus of risk’, and made it possible for governments, armies and the security apparatus of the state to take a range of actions that had previously been seen as illegitimate, whether launching ‘preemptive’ wars, locking up ‘enemy combatants’ indefinitely without charge or torturing suspects.

-These actions are a consequence of an overarching parabola of security that includes the American ‘homeland’, border enforcement and America’s wars abroad, which has created a kind of conveyor belt in terms of ideas and concepts and sometimes in personnel, so that security contractors that ran American prisons also helped run the military’s overseas detention facilities, and private military contractors provided training to SWAT teams and also supplied mercenaries to work alongside the US military.
+Such actions flow naturally from an overarching parabola of security that includes the American ‘homeland’, border enforcement and America’s wars abroad, which has created a kind of conveyor belt in terms of ideas and concepts and sometimes in personnel, so that security contractors that ran American prisons also helped run the military’s overseas detention facilities, and private military contractors provided training to SWAT teams and also supplied mercenaries to work alongside the US military.

-But in the 21st century police forces no longer need to rely on Dirty Harry’s magnum, but on the technologies and hardware borrowed from the war on terror, that can now be deployed with impunity against criminals, drug dealers – and protesters.
+In the 21st century police forces no longer need to rely on Dirty Harry’s magnum, but on the technologies and hardware borrowed from the war on terror, which can now be deployed against criminals, drug dealers – and protesters.

-After more than three decades of the greatest transfer of wealth to the rich in American history, the police, like the military, increasingly acts as the instrument of the one percent.
-In its attempt to intimidate and suppress protest, it also seeks to consolidate and shore up the gross inequalities and social divisions that produce such protests in the first place.
+After more than three decades of the greatest transfer of wealth to the rich in American history, the police, like the military, increasingly act as the instrument of the one percent,.
+In intimidating and suppressing protest, militarised law enforcement also enforces the gross inequalities and social divisions that produce such protests in the first place.

 In Ferguson, protesters succeeded in bringing enough pressure to force the state government to withdraw its armoured soldier-cops, resulting in the no-less astonishing spectacle of a black highway patrol officer marching alongside the demonstrators, instead of looking at them through the telescope of a sniper’s rifle